david942j/memory_io/README.tpl.md

 ## Why

-It's not hard to read/write a process's memory (simply open the file `/proc/$PID/mem`), but it still worth to wrap it.
+It's not hard to read/write a process's memory (simply open the file `/proc/$PID/mem`), but it's still worthy to make a utility.

-This repo also targets to collect all common structures, such as how to parse a C++/Rust/Python object from memory.
+This project also targets to collect all common structures, such as how to parse a C++/Rust/Python object from memory.
 Therefore, **Pull Requests of adding new structures** are welcome :D

 ## Supported Platform

 - Linux
-- (TODO) Windows
-- (TODO) MacOS

 ## Implemented Structures